Help for Ending a Bad Habit

 Review your promise statement, and your plan of action.
 Make any needed adjustments to your action plan to accommodate handling new triggers you may have discovered.
 Constantly remind yourself to be consistent and repetitive in efforts that can help you dump your old habit and adopt a new one.

 Act Through Repetition of Positive Behavior

 I was once a "nail biter" of renown.
-My friends from high school would be shocked to know that these days, while many women are paying a lot of money to nail salons to have beautiful, flawless looking nails, mine are completely real, and they're ultra strong and attractive, because several years ago I conquered the bad habit of nail biting.
+In fact, many of my old friends from high school would be shocked to know that these days, while many women are paying a lot of money to nail salons to have beautiful, flawless looking nails, mine are completely real, and are ultra strong and attractive.
+Why?
+Because several years ago I conquered the bad habit of nail biting.
 I began by admitting how much I wanted to stop, then I talked myself through stopping the behavior.
-I bought some nail polish, kept my ragged nails painted at all times to discourage biting, and I re-painted them when the paint wore off naturally.
+I bought some nail polish, kept my ragged nails painted at all times to discourage biting, and I repainted them once the paint wore off naturally.
 The very act of painting them helped to underscore for me that I truly desired to have beautiful nails.
 Within a month's time, I changed my lifelong bad habit into a good habit, and I'm happy to report that many years later I don't have even the slightest desire to revert to my old behavior.
-Painting my nails and engaging in the repetitive behavior of keeping them painted was key to the ending of my bad habit.
+Talking to me, getting me to paint my nails and to engage in the repetitive behavior of keeping them freshly painted was key to ending my bad habit.